m0hossam/rocketsql/README.md

 - `.dump_table <table name>` dumps the contents of a table's B-Tree in a text file
 - `.dump_page <page number>` dumps the contents of a page in a text file
 - `.rebuild_table <table name>` rebuilds and vacuums a table, useful after multiple deletions, saves space by freeing the empty pages
+- `.vacuum` removes all unused pages from the end of the database file, reducing its size, useful after using `.rebuild_table`

 Notes:
 - You can query the schema table using one of the following queries: